kfmike/InputVisualizer/README.md

 # OBS Settings

-Add InputVisualizer as a "Game Input" source.
+Add InputVisualizer as a "Game Capture" source.

 **Transparent Background**
 - Check "Allow Transparency" in the game input source properties.